A Man, A Plan, A Canal

-Changing this perspective was a cruise on a small ship David and I took in the spring along the Costa Rican coast through the Panama Canal to Cartagena, Colombia.
-Informative lectures were offered by a professor from Stanford University and a director from the National Trust as well as local guides when we explored the mainland and islands such as the San Blas.
+The Hebridean took us along the Costa Rican coast through the Panama Canal to Cartagena, Colombia.
+Informative lectures were offered by Stanford University and the National Trust as well as local experts on flora, fauna (in particular birds), history and local culture.

-To do the canal justice is a slide show of this marvel that unites the Atlantic to the Pacific and transformed the world forever thanks to the French and then Teddy Roosevelt.
-You’ll see the Centennial Bridge, the Pan American Highway’s link between two continents as well as a tugboat hauling a mega-freighter, the Miraflores lock station, workers on our ship and a very ingenious “locomotive” hauling ships through the lock stations.
+Here are a few photos of this marvel that unites the Atlantic to the Pacific.
+It, and a second more recent canal, transformed the world forever.
+We can thank the French, Teddy Roosevelt and the countless workers, many of whom died from yellow fever and other causes in the process.
+Above is one of the locks we went through, and below, the Centennial Bridge, (the Pan American Highway’s link between two continents) as well as a tugboat hauling a mega-freighter, the Miraflores lock station, workers on our ship and a very ingenious “locomotive” hauling ships through the lock stations.

 Panama City by David:

 In the recently opened Frank Gehry designed Panama City Biomuseo, the docent asked our group, “Do any of you know what an isthmus is?”
 “Every December 25th was my reply.”
 What a colorful building and what a colorful prosperous town.
 Panama reportedly has an economic growth rate far above that of the US, and it shows.
 Later, with a guide to the historic heart of the city, I, as a psychiatrist, asked our guide: “Is there a mental hospital in Panama City?”.
 “Yes, he answered, “for all the Panamaniacs.”

 Panama City’s historic heart: decay and gentrification by Honey: